Safeguarding and safety

 - address power imbalances

-- prevent threatening, manipulative, or intimidating behaviour
+- prevent threatening, manipulative or intimidating behaviour

 Confidentiality and safeguarding limits